mgmilton/mapbox-tutorial/README.md

 ## What You Should Already Know
   - Rails
-  - How to Build an API
-  - jQuery and AJAX
-  - Javascript (Nice to have, but not necessary)

 ## Developer Sign Up
 Sign up for a Mapbox Developer account and get a [free access token](https://www.mapbox.com/studio/account/tokens/).